North Carolina Wage Garnishment Laws

 • defaulted student loans

-• unemployment benefit overpayments, and
+• unemployment benefit overpayments (in some cases), and

-• ambulance bills in some counties
+• ambulance bills in some counties.

 If you owe child support, federal student loans, or taxes, the government or creditor can garnish your wages without getting a court judgment for that purpose.